hot-glue-for-rails/hot-glue/README.md

 - Install Bootstrap (optional)

-with Webpack:
+Bootstrap with Webpack:
   - change `stylesheet_link_tag` to `stylesheet_pack_tag` in your application layout
   - `yarn add bootstrap`
-  - create a new file at `app/javascript/css/site.scss` with this contents
+  - create a new file at `app/javascript/css/site.scss` with this content
     ```
-    @import "~bootstrap/scss/bootstrap.scss
+    @import "~bootstrap/scss/bootstrap.scss";
     ```

   - add to `app/javascript/packs/application.js`